JonathonMacleod/Integrated-Game-Streaming-Architecture/README.md

 # Integrated Game Streaming Architecture

-__This project is currently under development and despite what this file may say, it does not demonstrate any functionality.__
+__This project is currently under development and despite what this file may say, it currently only demonstrates partial functionality of the planned system.__

 This project contains the source code for a game streaming architecture, which uses one server application to render and stream the perspective of multiple connected clients to dedicated client applications.